radview/webload-documentation/docs/recorder/recording_scripts.md

 1. Enable a port interception service on the client machine.
 Configure the service to redirect the outgoing traffic from the application to pass through WebLOAD’s proxy.
 The following are possible methods for intercepting web application traffic:

     - Use an external utility that is capable of controlling and rerouting HTTP traffic.
 For example, the Proxifier application, which is available at:[ http://www.proxifier.com.](http://www.proxifier.com/)
     - Configure your firewall.
 Some firewalls provide advanced services of traffic manipulation.
     - Configure your hardware.
 Four to seven layer switches may be used for controlling and routing web based traffic.

 1. Configure WebLOAD Recorder’s recording options as follows:

-   1. Click **Recording and Script Generation Options** in the **Tools** tab of the ribbon.
+    a.
+Click **Recording and Script Generation Options** in the **Tools** tab of the ribbon.
 The Recording and Script Generation Options dialog appears (see [Figure](./configuring_recorder_options.md#rec_script_gen_options)).

-   1. Select the Browser Settings tab.
+    b.
+Select the Browser Settings tab.

-   1. The Browser Settings tab appears (see [Figure 119](./configuring_recorder_options.md#browser_settings_tab)).
+      The Browser Settings tab appears (see [Figure](./configuring_recorder_options.md#browser_settings_tab)).

-   1. In the Automatic Browser Settings area, uncheck **Set the Proxy definitions automatically**.
+    d.
+In the Automatic Browser Settings area, uncheck **Set the Proxy definitions automatically**.

-   1. Select the Proxy Options tab.
+      Select the Proxy Options tab.

       The Proxy Options tab appears (see the [Figure](./configuring_recorder_options.md#prodxy_topns)).

-   1. In the Recording Proxy Options area, check **Use Transparent Proxy**.
+    e.
+In the Recording Proxy Options area, check **Use Transparent Proxy**.
 This enables WebLOAD Recorder to record from any Web client that does not support proxy configurations.